ujjwal-kr/ram/README.md

 5. Die

 ## Documentation
-Official documentation of the RAM programming language.
-Please open an issue if you want some features to be chaged or added.
+Official documentation for the RAM programming language.
+Please open an issue if you find any bugs, or want some features to be chaged or added.

 ### print
 - `print` prints the last number on the screen present in the stack.